Student Health Services

 When to Keep Your Child Home

 When to keep your student home from school.
-2022-2023

 We want to keep all our students in school healthy and ready to learn.
 Your help is needed in this process.
 If your child has an illness that is contagious and can easily spread to other students it would be best for them to stay home until they feel better.
-Here are some basic guidelines to help you decide when your child should stay home.

 FEVER: A child should stay home if they have had a fever of 100 degrees or over in the past 24 hours.
 Fevers usually follow a cycle where it peaks then goes away and peaks again.
-During the fever, cycles encourage fluid intake to keep them well hydrated.
+During the fever cycles encourage fluid intake to keep them well hydrated.
 Keep students home until they are able to participate in class and are fever-free for 24 hours without the use of fever-reducing medications like Tylenol or ibuprofen.

 -